sagemath/sagewiki_to_gh-2022-10-10/LanguagesAndTilings.md

 3) high level routines:
  * x.return_word_iterator(y): cut x into return word of y.
- * x.coding_by_return_words(y): cut x into return words of y and return it as a word x0.x1.x2. ... where each xi is a word which contains exactly one occurence of y as a prefix and these are the only occurences of y in x.
+ * x.return_word_coding(y): cut x into return words of y and return it as a word x0.x1.x2. ... where each xi is a word which contains exactly one occurence of y as a prefix and these are the only occurences of y in x.
+The word x can be reconstructed as the concatenation of the xi.

 == TODO list ==